dhis2/app-runtime/docs/hooks/useAlert.md

 show()
 ```

-When providing functions as arguments to the `useAlert` hook, you can pass arbitrary arguments to the `show` function to make a more dynamic alert, for example:
+When providing functions as arguments to the `useAlert` hook, it's possible to pass arbitrary arguments to the `show` function to make a more dynamic alert, for example:

 ```js
 // Create the alert